fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.5: Containerizing a node application

-> In this exercise, submit <i>at least</i> the Dockerfile you created.

-The following repository contains an express application in the express-app directory: [part12-containers-applications](https://github.com/fullstack-hy2020/part12-containers-applications).
-You do not need the other directory yet.
-Copy the contents into your own repository.
-The express-app directory includes a README on how to start the application.
+The repository you cloned in the previous exercise contains a todo-app.
+View the todo-app/todo-backend and read through the README.
+We will not touch the todo-frontend yet.

 Step 1.
-Containerize the application by creating a Dockerfile and building an image.
+Containerize the todo-backend by creating a <i>todo-app/todo-backend/Dockerfile</i> and building an image.

 Step 2.
-Run the image with the correct ports open.
+Run the todo-backend image with the correct ports open.
 Make sure the visit counter increases when used through a browser.

 Tip: Run the application outside of a container to examine it before starting to containerize.